ticklepoke/codemods/docs/TRANSFORMS.md

 }

 ```

 ### convert-function-expression-arrow

 Transfrom function expressions to arrow functions without violating lexical this.
-Only converts if this is not used in the function body:
+Only converts if `this` is not used in the function body:

-**Improvements**: To preserve async and generator functions
+- Preserves async function signatures

+- Does not transform generator functions (arrow functions cannot be generators)

 ```ts
 // Input code